 Serve with… roast beef with caramelised onion gravy

 Franschhoek is not only one of the most beautiful places in the Cape but produces some of South Africa’s most graceful wine.
 It's perfumed with blackcurrant fruit and some melty tannins.
 In short, it's the perfect Sunday lunch wine and goes well with beef or lamb.

 The first duty of a white wine is to refresh but it should also have that spark that keeps you coming back for another glass.
 Argentina’s native Torrontes grape is irresistible when it’s as good as the Alma Andina.
 Both the Grillo from Sicily and the Spotlight Vermentino from Australia have a nutty note on the finish that’s very moreish.
 The Le Citronnier from France is packed with citrus flavours whereas the Moldovan white is floral and spicy.
 Finally there’s a super fresh Chilean Sauvignon Blanc, which is a real crowd pleaser.

 Breath in the aroma of this wine and you will see why it’s called Le Citronnier.
 Those crisp flavours come from a blend of Colombard, a traditional Gascon grape and Sauvignon Blanc.
 With only 11.5% alcohol it’s the perfect 'summer’s day in the garden' wine to drink alongside tomato salad and quiche lorraine.

 Serve with… one of our picnic recipes

-Serve with… Fish stew with roast garlic & saffron
+Serve with… roast cod with paella & saffron olive oil

 Read more about the wines and how to join the BBC Good Food Wine Club by visiting our FAQ page.